Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

 But making these changes isn’t easy.
-Take some time now to think about your lifestyle, and diabetes management, and how the food choices you make fit into your management plan.
+Take some time now to think about your lifestyle, and diabetes management; and how meal planning can help the food choices you make fit into your management plan.

 Animation Copyright © Milner-Fenwick